$0 Turkey → Netherlands Highly Skilled Migrant Guide — Quick-Start Checklist

 Germany's Blue Card similarly has no German language requirement for the permit itself.
 But the German professional environment outside of Berlin's international tech scene expects German in daily operations more consistently than the Netherlands does.
 Large employers in Munich (BMW, Siemens, MAN) and Frankfurt (banking sector) operate in German for most internal functions.
 Berlin is more English-friendly, but less so than Amsterdam.

-If you have strong German language skills already — B2 or C1 — Germany's faster permanent residency path (33 months with Blue Card plus B1 German, vs. five years in the Netherlands) is worth considering.
+If you have strong German language skills already — B2 or C1 — Germany's potentially faster permanent-residency routes under current rules are worth considering.
 If you are starting from scratch on European languages, Dutch is considered easier to learn for English speakers, and the permitting system does not penalize you for the learning curve.

 Self-Employment: Where the Ankara Agreement Gap Is Largest